 Before you click the "Submit" button double check to make sure your entries are correct.
 You wouldn't want your mail held for the wrong dates or enter the wrong apartment number by mistake for example.
 There is an "Additional Instructions" button if you have anything to add, but I honestly have no idea what this field is meant to handle.
 When you are ready and have read the important legal disclaimer at the bottom, click the submit button and await the success response.

 Based on my own past experience I recommend that you put in a mail hold order at least 1 week in advance.
-You can schedule the service up to 30 days in advance according to the USPS.com FAQ page when you enter the "hold mail" search term.
+Of course that may vary based on where you live, so it's best to ask your postal carrier for their advice in your area.
+You can schedule the service up to 30 days in advance according to the USPS.com® FAQ page when you enter "hold mail" as the search term.
 This seems to allow enough time for the electronic request to be routed and handled manually by the hard-working people at your local branch.

-I also use the junk mail avoidance strategies listed further down in this article since I don't want to return from vacation to a ridiculous pile of credit card offers, catalogs, and offers for products I would NOT like to purchase.
+I also recommend using the junk mail avoidance strategies listed further down in this article.
+You probably also don't want to return from relaxing vacation to a ridiculous pile of credit card offers, catalogs, and advertisements for products that I would NOT like to purchase.
+Luckily there are ways to block junk mail at the source like your email provider blocks spam from reaching your inbox.

 For trips that are 2 weeks or longer when I am holding mail, I still like to tell a neighbor to keep an eye on my mailbox.
 In case my mail is not hold, they can (hopefully) step in and bring my mail inside.
 I don't want my overflowing mail to get soaked when it is raining and I don't want to attract attention to the fact that me and my family are away.
 Besides mail, I have in the past asked a neighbor to check my porch or doorstep to make sure no packages, flyers, or other items get left.